gjadi-mej/Test-rst-rendering/tests/README.rst

   the port 5555.
 The host and port properties used by the Test Suite Engine are configured in ``config.properties``.

-The test suite runs but some tests are failing
+The Test Suite runs but some tests are failing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Ensure the Low Level Implementations tested by the test suite are
+- Ensure the Low Level Implementations tested by the Test Suite are
   correctly implemented.
-- Check your Platform documentation on test suites.
+- Check your Platform documentation on Test Suites.
 The Platform may already
   provide specific configuration (``config.properties`` and
   ``microej-testsuite-common.properties``) with some test filters (limitations or known issues).